oskarhenriksson/ToricVerticalSystems.jl/README.md

-# Toricity of vertically parametrized systems with applications to reaction network theory
+# Toric invariance of vertically parametrized systems

-This repository contains files for the forthcoming paper _Toricity of vertically parametrized systems with applications to reaction network theory_ by Elisenda Feliu and Oskar Henriksson.
+This repository contains files for the paper [Toric invariance of vertically parametrized systems](https://arxiv.org/abs/2411.15134) by Elisenda Feliu and Oskar Henriksson.

 ## File descriptions
 The repository contains the following files: